 Subcutaneous fat atrophy, skin atrophy and sinus tracts, and temporary skin depigmentation due to inadvertent subcutaneous corticosteroid injection

-Painful local reaction (sometimes called steroid flare) occurring within a few hours of depot corticosteroid injection and usually lasting ≤ 48 hours (probably an irritation due to crystals in the injection vehicle)
+Painful local reaction thought to result from a chemical synovitis in response to the crystals in the corticosteroid solution (sometimes called a postinjection flare) occurring within a few hours of depot corticosteroid injection and usually lasting ≤ 48 hours

 Antiseptic solution (eg, chlorhexidine, povidone iodine, isopropyl alcohol)

-Needle insertion site anesthesia (eg, topical freezing spray or injectable 1% lidocaine without epinephrine)
+Needle insertion site anesthesia (eg, topical freezing spray or injectable 1% lidocaine without epinephrine, in a 3-mL syringe)

-For therapeutic injection, 10-mL syringe with about 3 to 10 mL 1% lidocaine without epinephrine, with injectable depot corticosteroid (eg, triamcinolone acetate, 40 mg)
+For therapeutic injection, 10-mL syringe with about 3 to 5 mL 1% lidocaine (without epinephrine) mixed with injectable depot corticosteroid (eg, triamcinolone acetonide, 40 mg)

 2-inch needle, 22 to 25 gauge